 For intra-band non-contiguous carrier aggregation with one uplink carrier and two or more downlink sub-blocks, throughput of each downlink component carrier shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.2.2 and A.3.2 (with one sided dynamic OCNG Pattern OP.1 FDD/TDD for the DL-signal as described in Annex A.5.1.1/A.5.2.1) and parameters specified in Table 7.3.2-1a, Table 7.3.2-1b, Table 7.3.2-2, Table 7.3.2-2a and Table 7.3A.2.2-1.

-For aggregation of two or more downlink FDD carriers with one uplink carrier, the power class 3 reference sensitivity is increased by ΔRIBNC only for the specific uplink and downlink test points which are specified in Table 7.3A.2.2-1.
+For aggregation of two or more downlink FDD carriers with one uplink carrier and unless otherwise noted, the downlink SCC carrier center frequency shall be configured closer to the uplink operating band than the downlink PCC center frequency.
+For power class 3, the reference sensitivity is increased by ΔRIBNC only for the specific uplink and downlink test points which are specified in Table 7.3A.2.2-1.
 For power class 2, the reference sensitivity power level is increased by ΔRIBNC for specific uplink and downlink test points which are specified in Table 7.3A.2.2-1a.
 The requirements apply with all downlink carriers active.
+For downlink configurations with more than one non-contiguous DL SCC, ΔRIBNC applies to all secondary component carriers.
 Unless given by Table 7.3.2-4, the reference sensitivity requirements shall be verified with the network signaling value NS_01 (Table 6.2.3.1-1) configured.